gwleuverink/leuver.ink/source/_posts/host-any-laravel-site-free-on-github-pages.blade.md

 published: true

 title: Host Any Laravel Website Free on GitHub Pages
 description: Skip the static site generator.
 A plain Laravel app, exported to static HTML and deployed to GitHub Pages straight from your terminal for free.
-Nothing new to learn, nothing to pay.
+Nothing new to learn, nothing to pay, and no rewrite the day it needs a server.
 date: 2026-07-16
 readTime: 7 minute read
 ---